pnbarbeito/bc250-arch/README.md

 - **Compilation Time**: Initial Mesa installation (if needed) takes 30-60 minutes depending on your system ram assignation
 - **System Restart**: A reboot is required for all changes to take effect
-- **Arch-based Compatibility**: Works with Manjaro, EndeavourOS, Garuda, ArcoLinux, Artix and other Arch derivatives
+- **Arch-based Compatibility**: Works with Manjaro, EndeavourOS, Garuda and other Arch derivatives
 - **Backup Recommended**: The script creates automatic backups, but consider creating a system snapshot before installing

 ## 🤝 Contributing